 The back lash was predictable: The “nice” E-Mails resulted in “screw you.”
 The legal action threats resulted in “screw you” and “screw you some more.”
 However, several instances are noted that the information was removed as requested.
 More often than not, a new page was posted “slamming me” for protecting my rights.

 After transferring my domain over to my own server equipment, I started to notice instances of my images being “inlined” by other web sites.
 This indication came about because some images were being served “more” then the document that actually contained them.
 Being how HTML was originally intended to share information with “trusted” clients and servers, a person can inline an image on their own domain, thereby causing no stress on their server but actually sending the request to another.
 This is done, most notably, with banner advertisements.

-One instance in particular, was a forum post on a foreign web server that inlined every one of my Windows XP Install guide images.
+One instance in particular, was a forum post on a foreign web server that inlined every one of my.
 Each time that page was hit, 40 requests for images were sent to my web server.
 Now, if these were the “thumbnail” versions with links to the full versions on the domain, it would not have upset me as much as what actually was occurring.
 Each of the inlined images was the full version.
 So, in short, tons of bandwidth was being sucked off of my server with me getting nothing for it.